NiccoBiondi/AutonomousDriving/models/README.md

 To make sure that a local training job can be run, remember to execute all work from AutonomousDriving/Pytorch/ folder, to have the correct paths where the results will be saved.

-## Training job
+## Training phase

-Now there are three types of method a user can use:
+You can choose by three types of model:

 - using the model that work with RGB single image
 - using the model that work with RGB and Depth single image